LiskArchive/lips/proposals/lip-add_weights_to_lisk-bft_consensus_protocol.md

 ### Notation

-In this LIP, we use the following notation that is introduced in the [BFT module LIP][bft-module-lip]:
+In this LIP, we use the following notation that is introduced in the [BFT module LIP][research:bft-module]:

-- `LSK_BFT_BATCH_SIZE`: a constant of the [BFT module LIP][bft-module-lip] that was already introduced in [LIP 0014](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0014.md),
+- `LSK_BFT_BATCH_SIZE`: a constant of the [BFT module LIP][research:bft-module] that was already introduced in [LIP 0014](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0014.md),
 - `bftParameters(height)`: denotes the deserialized object stored in the BFT Parameters substore with store key equal to `uint32be(height)`, i.e., the big endian unsigned integer serialization of `height`,
 - `bftVotes`: denotes the deserialized object stored in the BFT Votes substore with store key equal to empty bytes,

-For details regarding the BFT module store and schemas of the stored objects, see the [BFT module LIP][bft-module-lip].
+For details regarding the BFT module store and schemas of the stored objects, see the [BFT module LIP][research:bft-module].

 ### Internal Functions